wsz987/SteamHistoryRecordsBox/README.md

 before this,u must be to install [Tampermonkey](https://www.tampermonkey.net/)

-then,u can also install by [greasyfork](https://greasyfork.org/zh-CN/scripts/422927)
+then,u can also install 'script' by [greasyfork](https://greasyfork.org/zh-CN/scripts/422927)

 In use, you can click the '🗑' bottom button to clear the data